Vintage style mirror made of lacquered wood

 Description

 Vintage-style mirror made of lacquered wood.
-Rectangular shape, featuring a profiled silver frame on both the outer edge of the casing and the inner edge with shaped internal mirror lighting, with a silver beaded trim on the outer perimeter.
-The frame and mirror are antiqued; they have artificial patina that gives the mirror a worn appearance.
+Rectangular shape, featuring a molded silver frame around the wing, both on the outer edge of the frame and on the inner edge with built-in lighting for the shaped internal mirror.
+It has a silver beaded trim on the outer perimeter.
+The frame and mirror are distressed; they have artificial patina that gives the mirror a worn appearance.
 In excellent condition, dating from around 1980.

 Unique antique furniture and accessories can be an excellent idea for interior decoration.
-There is currently a growing number of enthusiasts for high-quality vintage products that possess distinct character and soul.
-This is a nod to history, creating and designing classic and timeless furniture.
+There is currently a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, creating, and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the popular Biedermeier style emerged.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to radiate splendor and play a significant role in opulence.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese "barocco"—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
 Selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style has influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture design.
-Renaissance style was quite heavy and massive, utilizing brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Renaissance style was quite heavy and massive, using brown stains, moldings, sturdy bases, and relief carvings.
+These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for a luxurious antique that suits your interior.
+This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details